sheunis/sebbatical/content/posts/post-4.md

 {{< img_gallery gallery_dir="/post-4/gallery-1">}}

-Skyline view from the roof of our hotel.
+Skyline view from the rooftop of our hotel.

 {{< img_gallery gallery_dir="/post-4/gallery-2">}}